Wolfy76700/Wolfy76700.github.io/rules_den.md

 - The tournament is played in a **First to 2** format
 - **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a **First to 3** format
 - All characters except Gill are allowed
+- All Supers are allowed
 - You can switch characters if you lost the previous game, however the winner cannot switch characters
+- You can switch Supers at any time during the match
 - *(Fightcade)* Please do not spectate the stream matches directly on Fightcade as this may cause techinical issues
 - WolfTV and the Battle for the Den series are not affiliated with or sponsored by Capcom